HiDefTextiles/HiDefKnits/Sproti.md

 the list goes on.
 But all of them share the same underlying baseline structure.

 Knitting can be very rewarding, as it’s generally a labor of love.
-Studies have shown that knitting has many health benefits[[1]](#_ftn1) as its practice can be a form of meditation.
+Studies have shown that knitting has many health benefits[^1] as its practice can be a form of meditation.
 Knitting used to be considered passé and only for grandmothers, but in recent years there has been a massive resurgence.
 Partly due to celebrity fans like Kate Moss and Amanda Seyfried taking up knitting, but a larger impact to the knitting revival is thanks to the internet age.
 Online tutorials help wannabe knitters to become self-learned novices and later experts.
 There is also a large international community on the social networking site [Ravelry](http://www.raverly.com) that has over 6.21 million registered users.
 Ravelry connects knitting and crochets enthusiasts and professionals.
 It is both a social platform where users can share and discuss their knitwork, but also a venue for distributing knitting patterns, both for free and for sale, within the site.
 There are also a very lively groups on facebook, such as *Handóðir prjónarar* with over 17 thousand (mostly) Icelandic members.

+[^1]: Geda, Yonas E., et al. "Engaging in cognitive activities, aging, and mild cognitive impairment: a population-based study." *The Journal of neuropsychiatry and clinical neurosciences* 23.2 (2011): 149-154.

-Knitters take great pride in their work and most practitioners know of all the untold hours of knitting disasters and unwanted frogging[[2]](#_ftn2), where a knitter unravels hours upon hours of meticulous work.
+Knitters take great pride in their work and most practitioners know of all the untold hours of knitting disasters and unwanted frogging[^2], where a knitter unravels hours upon hours of meticulous work.
 This may be due to an error in reading the pattern or an unflattering fit.
 Since one size does not fit all, the objective of this project *HiDef Knits* is to simplify the process of designing original and altering knitwear with perfect fit and a professional finish.

+[^2]: Frogging is when knit work is undone – it is called frogging because frogs say “rip it, rip it.”

 After consulting 170 Icelandic knitters, 70% had designed a garment for themselves and 11% had published their work (remaining 19% did not consider